Bylaws of the Security Industry Association

 Section A. Executive Committee

-Members shall consist of the Chairman, who shall serve as the Chairman of the committee, the Chairman-Elect, a Vice-Chairman, Secretary, Treasurer, and Immediate Past Chairman.
-The only voting Members on the committee shall be the Chairman-Elect, a Vice Chairman, the Secretary and the Treasurer, with the Chairman having the authority to vote only in the instance of a tied vote.
+Members shall consist of the Chair, who shall serve as the Chair of the committee, the Chair-Elect, an At-Large Officer, Secretary, Treasurer, and Immediate Past Chair.
+The only voting Members on the committee shall be the Chair-Elect, an At-Large Officer, the Secretary and the Treasurer.
 A quorum of the Executive Committee shall be equal to three (3) voting members of the Executive Committee.
-The committee will annually review the performance of the CEO and make decisions regarding the salary and benefits accruing to the CEO in accordance with the Corporation’s Compensation Policy, as well as reviewing all major personnel policies.
+The Executive Committee will annually review the performance of the CEO and make decisions regarding the salary and benefits accruing to the CEO in accordance with the Corporation’s Compensation Policy, as well as reviewing all major personnel policies.
 This committee shall have the authority to act for the Board of Directors between meetings of the Board, subject to the approval of the Board at its next regularly scheduled meeting.
 This committee will deal with any legal and/or insurance matters that may arise for the Corporation.
-It may, in the event that a legal and/or insurance matter requires more concentrated or long-term attention, appoint (with ratification by the Board) an ad-hoc committee composed solely of Board Members to address these specific matters and to recommend a course of action to the Board.

 Under no circumstances may the Executive Committee exercise the authority of the Board with respect to those actions delineated in section 7212(a) (1-8) of the California Corporations Code, currently in effect and as amended from time to time.